View Terrance Sevion's Obituary on TheStarPress.com and share memories

 |

-Muncie - Terrance M. Sevion" Pac Man", 36 of Muncie pass away March 11, 2019.
-He was born December 23, 1982 in Muncie In.
-The son of Dan iel Vance and Carmen Sevion.
-Terrance is survived by his parents Daniel Vance Muncie, Carman Sevion Memphis Tennessee, four sisters: Jessica Jones Muncie, Tonisha Sevion, Talinda Sevion Memphis Tennesse, Ciara Jones Indianapolis.
+After returning home to Muncie from California, Terrance began what would become his life's calling- coaching and empowering the youth.
+He successfully coached hundreds of kids and knew how to connect with them on and off the fields and courts.
+He served as a father figure and positive role model for many kids who all adored him.
+He co-founded the Delaware County Phenom AAU Team a.k.a.
+DC Phenoms and coached up until the day before his passing which just goes to show how dedicated he was to his life's mission.
+The AAU team will continue to carry on his successful legacy, and the community of Muncie and everyone who can is encouraged to support the team as well.

+Terrance left a timeless impression on everyone he ever had contact with whether it be through school, coaching, church, music, kinship, or friendship.
+His will forever be a legend and his legacy of empowerment, love, and grace will endure for all of time.

-Services will be held at 12pm on Friday, March 22, 2019, at Union Missionary Baptist Church.
-Visitation will be from 10am to 12pm.
-Burial will follow in Garden of Memory Cemetery.
-Services are entrusted to Gholar and Gholar Funeral Services.
+Services will be held at 12pm on Friday, March 22, 2019, at Union Missionary Baptist Church with visitation from 10am to 12pm.
+Terrance's burial will follow at the Garden of Memory Cemetery.